BEnjCHOU/AgenticAssistant/example_four/README.md

 We currently don't have any database to store the [document_id](https://developers.llamaindex.ai/python/framework/module_guides/loading/documents_and_nodes).
 For this reason, to locate which document and file to be deleted we search through the docstore.json to locate the document_id.
 But a better approach will be to store the id when creating the document.
 We will be doing this in the next example using [postgreSQL pgvector](https://github.com/pgvector/pgvector).

-The current agent loads vector into memory everytime an api call is executed which is not a good practice, we can further use framework like [Redis](https://redis.io/) to fix this issue.

 In a real life scenario we might use a chatbot that remembers previous questions asked, let's implement that in the next example.

 ### Working Environment